open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

   there is no implicit Context in Go it is not possible to get and use the active Span.

-Appenders can be created in OpenTelemetry language libraries by OpenTelemetry maintainers, or by 3rd parties for any logging library that supports a similar extension mechanism.
+Log appenders can be created in OpenTelemetry language libraries by OpenTelemetry maintainers, or by 3rd parties for any logging library that supports a similar extension mechanism.
 This specification recommends each OpenTelemetry language library to include out-of-the-box Appender implementation for at least one